-During my four-year time at Quinsigamond Community College (QCC) as an AV Technician, I accomplished two major projects: Web developer for the Media Services department as they transitioned from an antiquated HTML website to a modernized website in Drupal, and I worked with an engineer to completely redo the media services request system used by the college to make media requests, and I was the first colleague on the team to learn the process of and execute the process of adding closed captioning to videos to bring the college in compliance with the Adults with Disabilities Act.
+During my four-year time at Quinsigamond Community College (QCC) as an AV Technician, I accomplished three major projects: Web developer for the Media Services department as they transitioned from an antiquated HTML website to a modernized website in Drupal, I worked with an engineer to completely redo the media services request system used by the college to make media requests, and I was the first colleague on the team to learn the process of and execute the process of adding closed captioning to videos to bring the college in compliance with the Adults with Disabilities Act.

 The predecessor site was designed almost exclusively in HTML, though it did function the timeframe in which it was designed.
 Some time after 2013-2014, the college performed a system-wide migration to a Drupal-powered website that you see today.
 After presenting a number of ideas for site maintenance, and pointing out where information needed to be updated, my supervisor asked me to take the lead on keeping it updated.
 While it took several months to align the department's website with the college's standards, it came out ahead to properly market the department.